jamxu88/1099auto/README.md

 Automatically fill out ATXW2 forms.

 ## Preparing the CSV file
+There is a file called `1099 Program Template` to help you format your CSV.

 1. Ensure that the Excel file has the following columns:
 - `TIN`
 - `Amount` (Compensation/Income)